stefandmn/Clue/README.md

 ## Development Process

-Development process is always driven __GNU make__ utility, providing the entire set command to build the entire distro, creater OS image, or to build or install particular packages or addons.
+Development process is driven by __GNU make__ utility, providing the entire set of commands to build the distribution, create OS image, or to build or install particular packages or addons.
 Also, __Makefile__ gives you details how to configure your environment in order to run the processes and to optimize your resources.
 Just to identify all these details try a simple ```make help``` command.